When to use one

 email, page, message, calendar, issue, or generic custom).
 Selecting none means all kinds are accepted.
 Anything outside the list is rejected with a 400.Pushing data

-Each connector exposes four ingest endpoints under/v1/custom-connectors/{client_id}.
+Each connector exposes four ingest endpoints under/v1/custom-connectors/{connector_id}.
 All require Authorization: Bearer pk_live_….

 Typed events (recommended)